 The Group provides technical (engineering) and consulting services in the energy sector in SE Europe, through its subsidiary, ASPROFOS, which operates in compliance with internationally accepted standards and practices and is certified according to ISO 9001, ELOT 1429, ISO 14001 and ISO 45001.

-- + 120 projects, both for clients outside the Group and within the Group, in Greece and abroad (e.g., EastMed, FSRU, etc.). - € 12,3 mil. turnover of ASPROFOS.
+- (e.g., EastMed, FSRU, etc.). - € 12,3 mil. turnover of ASPROFOS